Designer Beta Setup & Overview

 2. Download the iOS Scan App

 Search for "TrueToForm" in the App Store or use this download link.
-NOTE: The iOS app is currently only compatible with iOS devices that support Face ID and is not yet supported by the newest line of iPhone 13 models.
+NOTE: The iOS app is currently only compatible with iOS devices that support Face ID and is not yet supported by the newer iPhone 13 or 14 models.

 Sign in to the TrueToForm scan app using your account info.
 Then, you can start generating an avatar by clicking on the email invite link (look for an email from email@example.com) on your mobile device, or directly tapping the '+ Avatar' button within the scan app.